 Onions prevent disease because they absorb pathogens, and there are powerful anti-bacterial and anti-viral properties, in the fresh juice and the vapors.

-You can treat an earache two ways; one through holding the warmed-up onion against the sore ear, the other is extracting the fresh juice from the onion and dropping this into your ear passage directly.
+You can treat an earache in two ways; one way is by holding the warmed-up onion against the sore ear, and the other way is by extracting the fresh juice from the onion and dropping this into your ear passage directly.